Note: You don’t need any other WordPress Security guide if you follow all the steps mentioned in this guide.

 - WordPress Plugins For Blog Security

-The attacks from which to defend in a different and WordPress are all of the different nature, but not of the same severity.
+The attacks to defend your WordPress installations are different in nature but not of the same severity.
 Let’s see the most common:

-- Bruteforce login attempts: BruteForce is a common technique that aims to login on the WordPress platform to take possession of data and administration capabilities.
-It is not easy to create an attack, but now the possibility to use low-cost resources has increased the possibility that the brute force is the one chosen in order to gain access to our blog.
+- Bruteforce login attempts: BruteForce is a common technique that aims to log in on the WordPress platform to take data and administration capabilities.
+It is not easy to create an attack, but now the possibility of using low-cost resources has increased the possibility that brute force is chosen to access our blog.

-- SPAM in the comments: One of the most common attacks for blogs that do not use any protection technique, the bots enter thousands of comments in the post at a time without leaving the admin time to remove them and thus creating confusion and failures in the WordPress platform.
+- SPAM in the comments: One of the most common attacks for blogs that do not use any protection technique, the bots enter thousands of comments in the post at a time without leaving the admin time to remove them, thus creating confusion and failures in the WordPress platform.

-- Vulnerability old versions and plugins: to have installed an older version of WordPress can be the best way to be attacked, many of the bugs are now known and have many exploits available for use.
-Same for the recently updated plugins representing a possible security flaw with the passage of time.
+- Vulnerability of old versions and plugins: to have installed an older version of WordPress can be the best way to be attacked; many bugs are now known and have many exploits available for use.
+Same for the recently updated plugins representing a possible security flaw with time.

 - SQL injection: although reduced compared to the past, this attack method is the most dangerous.
 The entry form can provide access to sensitive information and may allow the modification of database information.

-For these types of attacks, there are specific solutions to be implemented through plugins or settings that allow you to decrease the likelihood that our WordPress is hit.
-Most often the attacks point to dozens of machines hosted by the same hosting provider and can lead to very automated binding systems.
+There are specific solutions for these types of attacks to be implemented through plugins or settings that allow you to decrease the likelihood of being hacked.
+Most often, the attacks point to dozens of machines hosted by the same hosting provider and can lead to very automated binding systems.

-Also useful to consider the protection techniques applied by their hosting providers, many providers now provide hosting solutions for CMS, thus making the safety easier for the simple fact that the servers are already set for this specific CMS.
+It is also useful to consider the protection techniques their hosting providers apply; many providers now provide hosting solutions for CMS, thus making safety easier because the servers are already set for this specific CMS.

 Precautionary Measures To Prevent Hacking

-Let’s take a look how can we protect our WordPress site by taking these steps.
+Let’s take a look at how we can protect our WordPress site by taking these steps.

 1. Limit Login Attempts

-Blog security is the most important thing that us bloggers have to always keep in mind.
-There are always online threats out there, hackers and most of all idiots who are jealous of the success of our blog and try to sabotage it in some sort of way.
-This is why we must take security very seriously and make sure we have a killer set up.
-One thing to always do is limit login attempts to help combat these spammers who use automated software to try to register on multiple blogs to submit spam comments or spammy blog posts.
+Blog security is the most important thing that we bloggers have to always keep in mind.
+There are always online threats out there, hackers, and most of all, idiots who are jealous of our blog’s success and try to sabotage it in some sort of way.
+This is why we must take security very seriously and make sure we have a killer setup.
+One thing to always do is limit login attempts to help combat these spammers who use automated software to register on multiple blogs to submit spam comments or spammy blog posts.

 If you have money to invest in security now, I would strongly suggest using the iThemes Security Pro plugin.
 If not, follow this blog post and blog for many security tips.

-By making this selection, a contributor can only submit a blog post for review and cannot publish them.
-This stops unwanted blog posts from going live if you the admin or hired staff must-read blog post before they go live.
-This is one setting I commonly notice on brand new blog installs with novices bloggers.
+A contributor can only submit a blog post for review by selecting and cannot publish them.
+This stops unwanted blog posts from going live if you, the admin, or hired staff must read blog posts before they go live.
+This is one setting I commonly notice on brand-new blog installs with novice bloggers.